| Concrete and paving glossary - F A | B | C | D | E | F | G | H | I | J | K | L | M N | O | P | Q | R | S | T | U | V | W | XYZ

 reversible forms, and transition

+forms.
 Form hanger

 A device used to support formwork from a structural framework.
 The